PZ-CTB/ctb-backend/README.md

 docker kill `docker container ls -q` ; docker build . -t ctb && docker run -d -p 8080:8080 ctb
 ```

-In case of necessity of saving the database between every start of container,
+In case of necessity of saving the database between every start of the container,
-it should be done binding of container's directory with host's directory.
+it can be achieved by binding of container's directory with host's directory.
-The destination directory on the host must be created befor the binding.
+The destination directory on the host must be created before the binding.
-For example, for storing the database in <i>/tmp/ctb_opt</i>,
-it must be execuuted the following command:
+For example, for storing the database in */tmp/ctb_opt*, execute the following command:
 ```
 mkdir -p /tmp/ctb_opt
 docker run -d -p 8080:8080 --mount type=bind,source=/tmp/ctb_opt,target=/var/ctb ctb
 ```

-Or if someone want do everything in one test, they should execute:
+To run everything using one command, execute:
 ```
 mkdir -p /tmp/ctb_opt && docker kill `docker container ls -q` ; docker build . -t ctb && docker run -d -p 8080:8080 --mount type=bind,source=/tmp/ctb_opt,target=/var/ctb ctb
 ```